 You can have the greatest strategy, but if it is too complicated for the average person to understand then it is doomed to fail.
 Most good trial lawyers take their strategies and infuse them with simple, easy-to-follow themes.
 I do not mean theme as in the tagline of your trial.
 You can, and should, have a short, compelling phrase that persuasively explains your case.
 However, you should also have simple themes that sound like commandments, which every person on a jury can agree with.

 Almost all medical malpractice cases can include: Do no harm, Pay attention, Do not ignore alarms, Listen to all the evidence–which I like because it is included in our standard jury instructions, and Look before you cut.
 These are all simple, powerful ideas that are difficult to dispute.
 Your jurors will expect their health care providers to follow these commandments.

-Brilliant taglines and powerful themes are not going to win medical malpractice trials, but they are vital components every successful trial lawyer incorporates into their cases.
+Brilliant taglines and powerful themes are not going to win medical malpractice trials, but they are vital components every successful medical malpractice lawyer incorporates into their cases.